 - Bring the strawberry mix to a boil until it's thick and spitting large bubbles (about 10 minutes)

-- Remove from the heat and pour through a sieve to remove the seeds, use a wooden spoon to push it through.
-It should produce approximately 1 cup of smooth strawberry reduction.
+- Remove from the heat, if you want completely smooth strawberry reduction, pass the mixture through a sieve into a bowl - It should produce approximately 1 cup of smooth strawberry reduction.
+If you want chunks of strawberry in your cake, you can skip the sieveing.
 Let cool and place in the fridge until you're ready to use

 Make the Strawberry Cake